You did the work. Now learn to actually live. This is the strange quiet space after. When you are no longer surviving but not sure how to just be yet.

 Affirmations

 "Choosing myself is not selfish.
-It is survival."
+It is the only way I have anything real left to give."

 The principles beneath everything.
 Not rules, reminders of how energy actually moves.